The datapine Blog

 Out of stock rate is an inventory metrics visualized based on the day of the week and hour of the day

 In our inventory KPI example illustrated above, you can see that the end of the working week has the highest percentage of out-of-stock rates.
-If you dig deeper into the data on the left, you can immediately spot the exact time of the day where the inventory experiences the highest rates.
+If you dig deeper into the data on the left, you can immediately spot the exact time of the day when the inventory experiences the highest rates.
 To be specific, you can see afternoons have a particular spike that will enable you to solve these issues and prepare for the future much better.

 4. Customer retention & loyalty

 Some studies state that even just a 5% increase in customer retention will bring between 25 to 100% in profits across a wide range of industries.
 That is some percentage you certainly do not want to miss, and yes customer loyalty is directly linked to your warehouse management and efficiency.
-Efficient picking, packing, shipping of accurate orders on time will keep customers coming back.
+Efficient picking, packing, and shipping of accurate orders on time will keep customers coming back.

 Customer retention is a highly important call center metric to measure loyalty